chrisyoung/hecks-archive/README.md

 # Heckson
+Scalable architecture focused on Object Oriented best practices

+## Heckson Generators
 Use Heckson to generate hexagons using many of the concepts and patterns presented in Domain Driven Design.

 ## Domain Driven Design Concepts